cosmos/gaia/docs/hub-tutorials/join-mainnet.md

 # snapshot-keep-recent specifies the number of recent snapshots to keep and serve (0 to keep all).
 snapshot-keep-recent = 10
 ```

-It is highly recommended that node operators use the same value for snapshot-interval in order to aid snapshot discovery.
-Discovery is easier when more nodes are serving the same snapshots.

 ## Hardware